ssfc/npbenchmark/npbenchmark-main/travel_thief/2014 A Comprehensive Benchmark Set and Heuristics for the Traveling Thief Problem.md

 N = {1, . . . , n}  // a set of cities

+dij:  a distance between city i and j

 ## 3. BENCHMARK SET

 (Prompt: Generalize Section "BENCHMARK SET" of this article in Chinese)